moxiknox/clock/README.md

   * check if the state is fast, if so do not tick
   * tick up to 2 times ( once in the normal case, twice if the current state is slow)

+### Move from breadboard to PCB proto board and attach to clock

+View from the back of the clock of the movement mounted back into the clock assembly.
+For now the PCB is attached temporarily to the clock movement with a blob of hot glue.
+![alt text][back assembled]

+[back assembled]: https://github.com/moxiknox/clock/blob/main/photos/back-assembled.jpg "Assembled clock rear view"

+View from the front.
+![alt text][front assembled]

+[front assembled]: https://github.com/moxiknox/clock/blob/main/photos/front-assembled.jpg "Assembled clock front view"

 ## Next steps